 - Enhance the growth and leadership development of program participants through a variety of learning experiences;

-- Facilitate a deeper level of understanding and involvement across organizational boundaries through interaction among participants representing all the Area and Headquarters offices; and
+- Facilitate a deeper level of understanding and involvement across organizational boundaries through interaction among participants representing all the regional and headquarters offices; and

 - Provide exposure to high-level bureau managers who serve as instructors.